 Roof drains are another type of commercial drain that is designed to collect water from a building's roof.
 These drains typically have a large diameter in order to accommodate the large volume of water they are intended to collect.

 All of these components play an important role in ensuring that commercial drains function properly.

 When you own, operate, or manage a commercial building, there are a variety of ways you can prevent clogs in your drains.

 Educate Employees and Guests

-It’d be nice to think that people have learned a thing or two since trying to give their doll or action figure a swim in the toilet as a kid, but that’s often not the case (believe us; you’d be amazed at things we’ve found in drains).
+It’d be nice to think that people have learned a thing or two since trying to give their doll or action figure a swim in the toilet as a kid, but that’s often not the case (believe us, you’d be amazed at things we’ve found in drains).
 So, it’s important to remind people through signage what can be put where.

-In bathrooms, reminders that only toilet paper can be flushed should be posted, and canisters for hand towels and hygiene products should easily available.
+In bathrooms, reminders that only toilet paper can be flushed should be posted, and canisters for hand towels and hygiene products should be easily available.

 In commercial kitchens, remind employees to avoid casting away grease, which easily builds up in commercial drains, along with stringy foods, egg shells, and pasta.
 Make sure large trash cans are nearby sinks for easy plate-scrapping.

 In salons, remind employees to sweep up hair before spraying down floors, as hair can wrap itself around a drain stopper like a lover who won’t let go.

 Flush Your Drains Regularly